dspencej/TornAPIWrapper/.github/CONTRIBUTING.md

+# This page is still being worked on.
+It will be finished soon.

 # Contributing to TornAPIWrapper

 I appreciate your interest in contributing.
 Before starting, please take a moment to review the guidelines outlined below.